NandamPrashanth/Linux-MostUsed-Commands/SESSION4-Users and Permission Management/README.md

 **cat /etc/group**
 13. To verify which group a specific user belongs to
 **groups username**

+To switch into a created user directory

+sudo su - username
 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 # What are Permissions in Linux?